-Learn the five steps to creating workflows in your HoneyBook account.
+Learn the five steps to creating automations in your HoneyBook account.
 Using as much or as little automation as you wish, you can perfect your entire client journey from first inquiry to project completion.

-If you’ve been hesitant to get started with workflows before, we’ll walk you through all the steps you need to set them up in your HoneyBook account.
+If you’ve been hesitant to get started with automations before, we’ll walk you through all the steps you need to set them up in your HoneyBook account.
 When you’re done, you’ll have a system that works for you and your clients to make your booking experience that much easier.

 Setting Up Your Project Types

 First, start in your account Company Settings and Preferences.
 There, you’ll have the ability to edit your Project Types.
 HoneyBook lets you establish up to 17 Project Types to help you stay organized.
-With Workflows and Automations, setting Project Types will ensure you’re delivering the right content to the right people.
+With Automations, setting Project Types will ensure you’re delivering the right content to the right people.

 Project Types offer a way to categorize your work, and you have the ability to do so in a way that makes sense for your business.
 Perhaps you offer a variety of service packages along with digital products, like courses.
 You may also offer different services for different locations or types of clients.